bluesatunsw/owr-502/src/rover/README.md

     - set `Fixed Frame` to `base_link`
     - Add a RobotModel, set `Description Topic` to `/robot_description`
     - (Optional) add a TF

+- `rover.launch.py`
+  - This will launch the **entire rover** (with a swerve drivebase)
+  - It will launch a gazebosim window with the simulated 'moon' environment
+  - You may use rviz2 to view joint states etc..

 ### You may also want to launch: